Lorti/manu.ninja/src/pages/2017-09-26-game-loop-with-rxjs-5-immutable-js/index.md

 This finishes our game loop.
 You can also choose to merge the `(clock, state)` arguments into a single value in the project function of `Observable.withLatestFrom()`.
 Subscribing to the game loop now let's us show the current state to the player.
 That means rendering the game or simply showing the current count.

-If you've liked this article please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
+If you've liked this article, please return for the next part of the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series.
 We'll further explore the concept of using a single state store to represent the game's state by looking at everything [Corsair]'s state contains.

 ## Further reading